backface/rndlikr/README.md

 # rndlikr

-rndlikr is a WebExtension/Browser Add-On that randomly likes posts of your facebook feed by clicking the like button in random time intervals (given facebook it opened in one of your browser tabs).
-The aim is to obsufcate your real like patterns by random noise to decrease it's prediction value for facebook..
+rndlikr is a WebExtension/Browser Add-On that randomly likes posts of in your facebook feed by clicking a randomly selected like button in random time intervals (given facebook it opened in one of your browser tabs).
+The intend is to obsufcate your real like patterns by random noise to decrease it's prediction value for facebook.

 This is a proof-of-concept version for now.
 It works for one tab, but might get a bit confused it you open several